canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/intel-joule.md

 ---
-Title: Intel Joule
+title: Intel Joule
-Description: These steps will walk you through flashing Ubuntu Core on an Intel Joule.
+description: These steps will walk you through flashing Ubuntu Core on an Intel Joule.
 ---
 # Intel Joule